ajprogramdev/Leetcode/MaterialUI.md

-# How to create a custom MaterialUI theme in React.
+# How to create and implement a custom MUI theme in React.

 ## Step 1